2025 Copa del Rey de Baloncesto

 The 2025 Copa del Rey de Baloncesto was the 89th edition of the Spanish Basketball King's Cup.
 It was managed by the ACB and was held in Las Palmas, in the Gran Canaria Arena in February 2025.

 Real Madrid was the defending champion, which was overcame in the final by Unicaja, which achieved their third cup, after those achieved in 2005 and 2023.
 With this title, the team from Málaga conquered their third title consecutive of the season after the super cup and the Intercontinental Cup.

 All times are in Central European Time (UTC+01:00).

 Venue

 On June 3, 2024, ACB selected and announced Las Palmas to host the Copa del Rey in February 2025.
-The arena, opened in 2014 by then Spanish prime minister Mariano Rajoy, has a capacity of 9,870 spectators and is the home arena of Dreamland Gran Canaria that will be the host team of the tournament.
+The arena, opened in 2014 by then Spanish prime minister Mariano Rajoy, has a capacity of 9,870 spectators and is the home arena of Dreamland Gran Canaria that was the host team of the tournament.
 The first game in Gran Canaria Arena was the 28th regular season round of the 2013–14 ACB season between Herbalife Gran Canaria and FC Barcelona, played on 1 May 2014.
 The arena was built with the aim of hosting one of the groups of the preliminary round of the 2014 FIBA Basketball World Cup.
 It hosted previously the Copa del Rey in 2015 and 2018, and the Supercopa Endesa in 2017.